The Assassination of Jesse James by the Coward Robert Ford (2007)

 The Assassination of Jesse James by the Coward Robert Ford movie still one

 With Frank having left the gang, Jesse is now the singular leader.
 Jesse and Robert develop a common curiosity in each other.
 Robert might know more about Jesse than Jesse’s wife, Zee (Mary-Louise Parker (Fred Green Tomatoes, Red Sparrow).
-After Jesse insists that Robert stay with him and meet his family while he directs the others to move to their next location, Robert believes that he has been selected as the chosen one, while the others in the gang aren’t sure what to think.
+After Jesse insists that Robert stay with him and meet his family while he directs the others to their next location, Robert believes he has been chosen as the chosen one, while the others in the gang aren’t sure what to think.
 I wish I could say that the two men get to know each other during this one-on-one time, but that is not the case.
 Robert already knows all there is to know about Jesse.
-He is obsessed with the great Jesse James, something we learn subtly about initially but then in greater detail as their paths continue to converge and align.
+He is obsessed with the great Jesse James, something we learn about initially in subtle ways, then in greater detail as their paths continue to converge and align.
 At one point, Jesse asks Robert, “Do you want to be like me?
 Or do you want to be me?”
 The film needed this question.
-It also needed to be asked bluntly and directly from Jesse to Robert.
+It also needed to be asked bluntly and directly by Jesse to Robert.
 Robert is starstruck, something the rest of the gang has already witnessed.
-And if it’s true that Robert wants to be Jesse, is the only way he thinks that can happen is by killing his hero?
+And if it’s true that Robert wants to be Jesse, is the only way he thinks that can happen by killing his hero?

 Pitt dazzles the screen in this film.
 Even the vast Midwest wilderness is no match for Pitt’s unpretentious, unspoken mannerisms.
-There is quite a bit of unspoken remorse when Jesse rocks in a home chair, lost-in-thought gazes.
+There is quite a bit of unspoken remorse when Jesse rocks in a home chair, lost in thought, gazes.
 Perhaps he is wondering when his past misdeeds will finally catch up with him.
 There is also gentleness about him when he shares a tender moment with his wife or plays with his young children.
 All the while, Robert watches, with growing infatuation, this man whom he so reveres, this killer whose notoriety he wishes to possess.

 Plot 8.75/10